The Top 10 Public Transportation Systems Around the World

 Top 10 Public Transportation Systems in the World

 Oh yes, the city of lights and romance.
-While most people picture their time in Paris spent strolling on foot while holding a coffee or a significant other’s hand, it’s also known for its fantastic public transportation, probably the best public transport in Europe.
-With over 300 stations, it seems a bit overwhelming to imagine mastering this system, but former teacher there and Student Affairs Advisor Erin set the record straight.
+While most people picture their time in Paris strolling on foot while holding a coffee or a significant other’s hand, it’s also known for its fantastic public transportation, probably the best in Europe.
+With over 300 stations across 16 lines, it seems a bit overwhelming to imagine mastering this system, but former teacher there and Student Affairs Advisor Erin set the record straight.
 She told me it is one of the best-designed metro lines ever.
-It is so easy to navigate and you can literally get anywhere and everywhere.
+It is so easy to navigate, and you can literally get anywhere and everywhere.
 On a more Parisian romantic note, she also mentioned that

 “One of the best views you will ever see is riding line 6 (ligne 6) - you are just passing the beautiful buildings, as it is an elevated line, and BAM there is the Eiffel Tower and the seine.
 Couldn’t be better.”